-What is Ginseng Root?
+What is Ginseng?
 Ginseng isn’t actually just one individual species of plant or root.
-It doesn’t even belong to a particular common plant family.
+It doesn't even belong to a particular common plant family.
 It is a collection of plants that have similar appearances and health benefits, but there are specific difference that make them work even better as a combination than individually.
 They can all be referred to generically as Panax Ginseng plants.
 American Ginseng is the most commonly used type of panax ginseng.

 Red Ginseng is another that is grouped in the panax type because of similar health benefits.
 The other types of ginseng plants are called Korean Ginseng, Siberian Ginseng, Wild Ginseng, Asian Ginseng and Eleuthero Root.
 There are many more varieties, but these are by far the most common and easy to find.
 The ginseng roots are used and ground into an extract (ginseng extract) or used in a liquid tonic.
 Ginseng's main benefit is that of an energetic and adaptogenic herb, one that help you cope with stress, physical or mental.

 What are Adaptogens?
 Adaptogenic Herbs are natural herbs that help your body adapt to stress, they give your body extra oomph that it needs when you are dealing with physical, emotional and mental stressful conditions.
-Physical conditions like being ill, performing intense workouts or sports competitions and adapting to extreme heat or cold; Emotional stresses like difficult relationships, breakups, job losses and relocations, Mental stresses like exam stress, job stress, overthinking, and brainstorming.
+Physical conditions like being ill, performing intense workouts or sports competitions and adapting to extreme heat or cold; Emotional stresses like difficult relationships, breakups, job losses and relocation's, Mental stresses like exam stress, job stress, overthinking, and brainstorming.
 Adaptogens can help you through them all.

 Adaptogenic herbs make up a nice little list because they cross different types of plants, not just one family.
-Ginsengs are the most common type of adaptogen (American ginseng, Siberian ginseng, Red ginseng, suma, ashwaganda extract, astragalus, maca root, schisandra and jiaogulan (gynostemma pentaphyllum).
+Ginsengs are the most common type of adaptogen (American ginseng, Siberian ginseng, Red ginseng, suma, ashwagandha extract, astragalus, maca root, schisandra and jiaogulan (gynostemma pentaphyllum).
 The mushrooms reishi, shiitake and maitake are also potent adaptogens with powerful immune boosting properties that can zap deadly virus infections as well as be effective against most cancers, without the side effects of chemotherapy or radiation.
-See: Mushroom Health Benefits.
+See: Mushroom Supplement.

 Benefits of Ginseng